Volcanic ash is creeping across the surface of Mars with startling speed.

 If you're enjoying this article, consider supporting our award-winning journalism by subscribing.
 By purchasing a subscription you are helping to ensure the future of impactful stories about the discoveries and ideas shaping our world today.

 A side-by-side comparison with views of the same patch recorded by NASA’s Viking orbiters in 1976 reveals a striking spread of that dark coloration.
-Visible changes to the Martian surface are more often marked by millions of years, not by dozens of them.
-This wouldn’t be the first time observers have witnessed strange waves of darkness spreading on Mars.
+Visible changes to the Martian surface are more often marked by millions of years, not by dozens of them, but this isn’t the first time observers have witnessed strange waves of darkness spreading on Mars.

-According to planetary scientists, this time the explanation must be the world’s strong winds.
-Either by blowing around surface deposits of volcanic ash from ancient eruptions or by sweeping away overlying sediments to reveal otherwise-hidden igneous rock, the winds have managed to blur the boundary between yin and yang since the last shot was taken.
+According to planetary scientists, the world’s strong winds might explain the current spread.
+Either by blowing around surface deposits of volcanic ash from ancient eruptions or by sweeping away overlying sediments to reveal otherwise hidden igneous rock, the winds have managed to blur the boundary between yin and yang since the last shot was taken.

-The new picture also captures shadowy fractures and pits that hint at large volumes of water ice still buried beneath the surface, as well as numerous impact craters surrounded by the detritus of their own explosive formation.
+The new picture also captures shadowy fractures and pits that hint at large volumes of water ice still buried underneath the planet’s surface, as well as numerous impact craters surrounded by the detritus of their own explosive formation.

-Launched in 2003, ESA’s Mars Express orbiter still provides fresh views of Earth’s neighbor more than 20 years later, with each new image representing another clue in the enduring mystery of the Red Planet’s long-lost, more Earth-like past.
+The Mars Express orbiter launched in 2003 and still provides fresh views of Earth’s neighbor more than 20 years later, with each new image representing another clue in the enduring mystery of the Red Planet’s long-lost, more Earth-like past.